dominhhai/designpatterntuts/README.md

-# designpatterntuts
+# Design Patterns Tuts

-Design Patterns by Java Tutorials
+Learn the Design Patterns by Java Tutorials

 ## List of patterns
 * Factory